claire0613/stanCode-SC101/README.md

 ### Boggle game solver
  - This is a program that can quickly find all possible words on any boggle board.
 (Practicing the concept of Backtracking Algorithms)
+ - Please run boggle.py,then type 4 rows of 4 English letters separated by spaces.
 ![image](demo/boggle.png)